NILID/Geneus/README.md

 Geneus is a Ruby on Rails based genealogy application that operates on the wiki principle: all users edit the same record for an individual.

-There is a demo <a href="https://geneus.herokuapp.com/" target="_blank">running on Heroku</a>.
+There is a demo  [running on Heroku](https://geneus.herokuapp.com/).
 Please feel free to explore.

 ## Status